 Within the Choosing ‘verse this is an interlude of sorts set between chapters 5 and 6 of Choices.
 I say of sorts because it is both more and less substantial than Bound or Envy and less directly relevant - it does not further Buffy's story in the way they do, instead the Choices parts are a framework from which flashbacks to the history of Immortals and their Game are hung.
 This framework is however, a less abstract scene than those depicted in previous interludes.Feedback:

 Is always appreciated.
-Well considered theories/criticisms keep the imps well fed (and me unable to sleep until I write down their ideas).Game Play
+Theories, questions and especially criticisms keep the imps well fed (and me unable to sleep until I write down their ideas).Game Play

 Buffy wasn’t sure how this would help.
 Sure Duncan was nice and well meaning; but his fixation on her ability to fight was unnerving.
 It wasn’t going to teach her what she had come here to learn.